Have you received letters from Shop Direct Finance Company about a debt?

-Have you got a loan, store credit card, or catalogue debt with a retailer such as Littlewoods or Very?
-If your circumstances have changed, you’re probably getting letters from Shop Direct Finance Company about the debt.
+If you have a loan, store credit card, or catalogue debt with a retailer such as Littlewoods or Very then this may be why.

 Who are Shop Direct Group?

 The Shop Direct Group is a firm owned by billionaires, the Barclay brothers.
 It includes many catalogue shops including Argos, Homebase, and Littlewoods.
-Recently, they have merged to form Very.
+Recently, they have merged to form The Very Group.

 If you have ever taken out a loan or store credit with any of these companies and have fallen behind on payments, you’ll now have Shop Direct Finance Company debt.